IssiahB/shiny-saver/README.md

-# Finance Tracker App
+# Shiny Saver

 ## **Project Summary**

-The **Finance Tracker App** is a full-stack application designed to demonstrate skills in building and deploying a robust, intuitive solution for tracking income, expenses, and budgets.
+**Shiny Saver** is a full-stack application designed to demonstrate skills in building and deploying a robust, intuitive solution for tracking income, expenses, and budgets.
 It provides users with an easy-to-use interface and secure backend functionality.

 ---